farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 16. At the bottom of the page, select the **Search** button to display all recent activity.
 This will display the activity that created this alert. <br/>

+	**Note:** It may take up to 24 hours for the search results to be displayed.
+If search results do not appear immediately, check again later in the day.
+If there are still no results, wait until the following day before checking again.

 	**Note:** In the list of search results, note how the **User** for the prior alerts is listed as Holly, while the user for the eDiscovery alert is listed as **Service Account**.
 This is because the eDiscovery alert is a default system alert rather than a custom alert created by an individual user.

 17. In your browser, leave the Outlook tab (**Mail-Holly Dickson - Outlook**) open as you will use it shortly in another lab exercise.
 Leave all your other browser tabs open as well.